L3ad Solutions

 Takeaway

-Pick one task you're currently outsourcing (or thinking about outsourcing) and do it yourself for one full cycle this week.
-Write down every step.
-That becomes your quality standard.
+Pick one task you're outsourcing or thinking about outsourcing and do it yourself for one full cycle this week, writing down every step.
+That document becomes your quality standard, and the thing that lets you actually manage the person you hand it to.

 outsourcing tasks as a small business owner